AndyNortrup/AndyNortrup.github.io/_posts/2021-11-29-Star-Magnolia.md

   * Responds well to hard chops.
   * Back buds aggressively
   * Don't do any trimming until after it blooms in the spring.
-  * Do any trimming before it puts out to much new growth for they year so you can direct that growth.
+  * Do any trimming before it puts out too much new growth for the year so you can direct that growth.

 ## Working Plan
 1. Fall / Winter 2021-2022